jedavidson/comp6771-notes/README.md

 ### `auto` type inference

 Try to always use `auto` to get type inference to do the heavy lifting for you.
-This is a compile-time cost, so there is no runtime penalty incurred for doing this.
+This is a compile time cost, so there is no runtime penalty incurred for doing this.

 Be careful though, as it sometimes doesn't work out: